flagbit/Magento-Packager/README.md

 --------

 ### name
 The name of the module in magento style notation.
 Something like `flagbit/packager`.
-It should be writen everything in lowser first letter case.
+It should be written everything in lower first letter case.

 ### type
 If you would like to install extensions via [composer magento installer](https://github.com/magento-hackathon/magento-composer-installer)